aniket700/Real-time-Sentiment-Analysis-for-Customer-Feedback-project-using-Python-Flask-MongoDB-and-Docker/README.md

 Install Python and Flask:

-install flask pymongo textblob
+pip install flask pymongo textblob

-Install TextBlob:
+Install MongoDB (You can use a MongoDB cloud service like MongoDB Atlas or set up a local MongoDB server).
-pip install textblob
+Install Docker: Follow the official instructions to install Docker: https://docs.docker.com/get-docker/